All children in Foundation Stage and Key Stage One are entitled to a free school lunch, under the Universal Infant Free School Meals program.

 Depending on parental income, some children in KS2 will be eligible for free school meals.
 If you think that you qualify, please contact the school.
 No discrimination is made between those children paying for their lunch and those entitled to a free dinner and all enquiries are dealt with in the strictest confidence.

 Each morning, when teachers take the dinner register, children choose the meal they want from the colour coded menu and will be given the correspondingly coloured wristband.
-Mrs Edwards then knows exactly how many meals of each choice are required and cooks the correct number of each meal.
+Our kitchen team then know exactly how many meals of each choice are required and cooks the correct number of each meal.
 This reduces food waste and helps to keep the cost of meals down.

-When the children go in to get their lunch they present their wristband to Mrs Edwards and her team in return for the pre-selected meal they have chosen, it is as simple as that!
+When the children go in to get their lunch they present their wristband in return for the pre-selected meal they have chosen, it is as simple as that!

 The great advantage of this system is that children who are last in the line still get the meal they have chosen in the morning, rather than having their choice limited to whatever is left.